Need More Help?

 Selecting the Default Standard Printer

 1. In ShipWorks click on the Manage tab and then click on the Templates button.

 2. On the Template Manager screen, select the Labels Standard template.

 3. To select the standard printer that you will use, click on the Edit button.
 Then, click the Settings tab and then the Printing link.
 Select the standard printer that you use to print your labels from the Printer: drop-down menu.

 4. Once your printer is selected, click Close.

 Verify Standard as the Default Label Format

 Please follow these steps only if you print your shipping labels to a standard inkjet or laser printer.
-If you print your labels to a thermal printer, please skip these steps and see the article on selecting your thermal printer.

 1. Click on the Manage tab and then click the Shipping Settings button.